The 81 Collection

 Today, 19% of the U.S. GDP attracts more than 50% of early stage investing activity.
 81% of the U.S. GDP is under-invested.
 Trillions of dollars of value are locked up in serious, unsolved problems across the 81%.

 Tackle a real, often very difficult problem.
-Build using technology, cash flow, and a long-term perspective, and know that we exist to lighten your load.
+Use technology, cash flow, and a long-term mindset.
+America needs you to, and know that we exist to lighten your load.

 C. Theses